 Break your goals into subgoals to stay motivated

-Achieving goals can be a long process, and it may take a while for you to see any significant progress.
+Achieving goals can be a lengthy process, and it may take a while for you to see any considerable progress.
 Instead, break down your goals into smaller achievable steps.
 Write down each step and as you accomplish each step, mark it off to track your progress.
 These smaller quick wins will motivate you to achieve your larger goal.

 The SMART method is a strategy people use to ensure their goals are Specific, Measurable, Attainable, Relevant, and Timely.
 Any goal you are setting this year would benefit from having these five elements to achieve them.